Advice on sharing accessible content during the Coronavirus pandemic

 Writing alt text

-Always add meaningful descriptive language for alt text, here’s an example of what to do and what not to do:
+Always add meaningful descriptive language for alt text.
+Here’s an example of what to avoid and what to do:

 What to avoid: a black dog